 …or choose to spend a further night in Fisterra, or why not a night or two in either Santiago de Compostela or A Coruña?

 ARRIVING AND DEPARTING BY AIR

 The best “local” airports are either Santiago de Compostela or A Coruña.
 Intercontinental flights would use Madrid – internal flights from there connect with both airports (or transfer by train – see below).

 While transfers to the start by bus are theoretically possible, they are poorly timetabled and also involve a final leg taxi in any event.
-A full taxi transfer from both airports (or railway stations/town centres) is therefore included in the holiday price.
-Returning by bus from Fisterra is more feasible, and a taxi transfer is offered only therefore as an extra.
+Buses between Fisterra and Santiago or A Coruna are also possible but they take a long time – therefore taxi transfers from and back to both airports (or railway stations/town centres) are included in the holiday price.

 SANTIAGO DE COMPOSTELA